Leading with Cultural Intelligence

-In August, we introduced you to Cultural Intelligence (CQ®) and the four capabilities that it consists of: CQ Drive, CQ Knowledge, CQ Strategy, and CQ Action.
+In a previous article, we introduced you to Cultural Intelligence (CQ®) and the four capabilities that it consists of: CQ Drive, CQ Knowledge, CQ Strategy, and CQ Action.
 In this post, we want to identify how these capabilities are applied in leadership roles, both authority-based roles and influence-based roles.
 We define authority-based leadership as a form of leadership where individuals are empowered to lead through institutional authority to direct the people and resources of a group.
 We define influence-based leadership as a form of leadership where the ability to direct people and resources comes solely from the individual’s relationships and the trust they’ve built with their colleagues, not from institutional empowerment.

 Leadership roles and authority often go hand-in-hand.
 While it is possible to lead without authority (as we discuss below), people most commonly think of leaders as individuals who have received authority from an organizational hierarchy, an accredited licensure or diploma, or a collective belief system.
 Regardless of how a leader obtains their authority, leading with that authority has unique cultural challenges due to each culture’s expectations of how a leader should exert that authority.